What's on in Majorca on Saturday /Sunday

 MUSIC

+Puerto Pollensa.
+19.30 Music Makers present “Show Songs” from Oliver, Evita, King & I, Godspell, Joseph, Jesus Christ Superstar, Jersey Boys, West Side Story and Carousel at Vecino Rooms in Puerto Pollensa.
+Tickets available from Musicmakers and on the door.
+Proceeds to charity.
+Admission 5 euros including drinks.

 Puerto Soller.
-19.30: Puerto Soller Classica Music Festival - Alexander Malter (piano); Liszt, Schubert and others.
+19.30: Dietmar Schwalke (cello, from the Berlin Philharmonic Orchestra), Alexander Malter (piano); Beethoven, Falla, Grieg.
 Museu de la Mar.
 25 euros.

-Santa Maria.
-From 17.00: Sa Rocketa - El Jose, Baobab Roots, Xanguito and numerous others.
-Factoria de So, Poligono Son Llaüt 10.
-Free.

-Santanyi.
-21.00: Santanyi International Music Festival - Balearic Symphony Orchestra, Maria Jóse Montiel (mezzosoprano); Bizet, Saint-Saëns and others.
-Sant Andreu Church.
-Free.

 SPORTS